timothy-taylor/timothy-taylor/README.md

 - 🔭 Interested in the intersection of technology and art.
 - 🌱 Advancing my Typescript knowledge, developing design patterns, and keeping up with the modern Javascript ecosystem.
 - 👯 Currently building tools for Seattle Kraken Hockey Operations.
-- 💬 Ask me about my path as a self-taught developer who went from from woodworking to code.
-- 📫 How to reach me: tim {at} bvwtgt {dot} xyz.